AlexanderDzhoganov/ComfyTextures/README.md

 2. Build the Unreal project by right clicking on `MyProject.uproject` and selecting `Generate Visual Studio project files`.

     This will generate a `MyProject.sln` file in the project directory.
-Open the file in Visual Studio and build the project by pressing `F7`.
+Open the file in Visual Studio and compile the project by selecting `Build -> Build Solution` in the top menu.
 If you are encountering errors, make sure Visual Studio is correctly configured for Unreal Engine by following [this guide](https://docs.unrealengine.com/5.3/en-US/setting-up-visual-studio-development-environment-for-cplusplus-projects-in-unreal-engine/).

 3. Open the project in the Unreal Engine editor.